© Crown copyright 2021

 We analyse industry data relating to a specific time period before the review initiated – this is called the period of investigation.
 This will usually be the most recent 12-month period for which data is available.
 We will aim for the end point to be as close as possible to the date of initiation.

 Scope of the measure

-The Notice of Determination published by the Secretary of State will set out the scope of the EU measure subject to a transition review, including the goods to which the anti-dumping or countervailing amount applies in the EU measure.
+The Determination Notice published by the Secretary of State sets out the scope of the EU measure subject to a transition review, including the goods to which the anti-dumping or countervailing amount applies in the EU measure.

 Amending the scope of the review

 In some cases, we may find the original scope as published in the Notice of Determination is not appropriate for a UK-specific measure.

 We may need to amend the description of the goods concerned in the review and the period of investigation.
 For reviews of countervailing amounts, we may also amend the subsidies described in the scope, for instance, to include subsidies which were not in effect when the EU undertook its analysis.